 Registration, Enrollment and Full-Time Status

-Important Note: There is a difference between registration and enrollment.
+There is a difference between registration and enrollment.
 The process of signing up for courses is called registering.
 Students are charged tuition and fees when they register.
 Students are enrolled after they pay the tuition and fees.
+Even students who do not owe money must confirm their enrollment by the deadline.
+For more information refer to this page from billing services.
 It is each student's personal responsibility to properly register and enroll for courses.

-Graduate students supported (partial support included) by teaching, research, or administrative assistantships or by fellowships must be registered as full-time students and complete a full-time credit load during each semester (including summer) for which they receive support.
-Full-time enrollment may also be required by insurance companies, lending institutions, and/or the Immigration and Naturalization Service.
+Graduate students supported (with full or partial support) by teaching, research, administrative assistantships, or fellowships, must be registered as full-time students during each semester (including summer) for which they receive support.

 Students enrolling in fewer than the full-time number of credits may be at risk of losing their financial assistance or visa.
 Any international student who is considering enrolling for less than nine credits should consult International Programs and Services (IPS) to ensure that their visa status will not be jeopardized.

 Can a student be considered full-time at less than 9 credits?